Ela160403/Draggable_to_do_list/README.md

 ### Mobile Display Issues
 - Zoom out if tasks appear cut off (Ctrl+Minus)
 - Ensure viewport meta tag is recognized by browser

-## License

-This project is open source.
-See LICENSE file for details (optional).

 ## Credits